-Whenever a vacancy shall exist on a no-party ballot in a county or district within a county, the vacancy may be filled by filing with the county auditor at least thirty-five days prior to the general election and before four p.m. of the thirty-fifth day a written petition as provided in section 16.1-11-07, stating that the petitioner desires to become a candidate for election to the office for which a vacancy exists.
-If such petition is mailed or otherwise delivered, it shall be in the possession of the county auditor before four p.m. on the thirty-fifth day prior to the general election.
-The petition for the nomination of any person to fill the vacancy shall be signed by qualified electors equal in number to at least thirty percent of the total vote cast for governor at the most recent general election in the county or district at which the office of governor was voted upon, but in no case shall more than three hundred signatures be required.
+Whenever a vacancy shall exist on a no-party ballot in a county or district within a county, the vacancy may be filled by filing with the county auditor at least fifty-five days prior to the general election and before four p.m. of the fifty-fifth day a written petition as provided in section 16.1-11-11, stating that the petitioner desires to become a candidate for election to the office for which a vacancy exists.
+If such petition is mailed or otherwise delivered, it shall be in the possession of the county auditor before four p.m. on the fifty-fifth day prior to the general election.
+The petition for the nomination of any person to fill the vacancy shall be signed by qualified electors equal in number to at least thirty percent of the total vote cast for the office of governor at the most recent general election in the county or district at which the office of governor was voted upon, but in no case shall more than three hundred signatures be required.

-A vacancy in the no-party ballot shall be deemed to exist when a candidate nominated at the primary election shall die, resign, or otherwise become disgualified to have his name printed on the ballot at the general election.
+- A vacancy in the no-party ballot shall be deemed to exist when: - A candidate nominated at the primary election shall die, resign, or otherwise become disqualified to have his name printed on the ballot at the general election. - No candidates were nominated at the primary election because the office did not yet exist. - The timing of the vacancy in an office makes it impossible to have it placed on the primary ballot.

-SECTION 11.)
+SECTION 10.
 Chapter 16.1-13 of the North Dakota Century Code is hereby created and enacted to read as follows:

-16.1-13-01.
-DATE OF GENERAL ELECTION.)
-The general election shall be held in all the election districts of this state on the first Tuesday after the first Monday in November of each evennumbered year.

-16.1-13-02.
-OFFICERS TO BE ELECTED AT GENERAL ELECTION.)
+- 16.1-13-01.
+DATE OF GENERAL ELECTION.
+The general election shall be held in all the election districts of this state on the first Tuesday after the first Monday in November of each even-numbered year. - 16.1-13-02.
+OFFICERS TO BE ELECTED AT GENERAL ELECTION.
 All elective state, district, and county officers, and the United States senators, and the members of the United States house of representatives, shall be elected at the general election next preceding the expiration of the term of each such officer.
-In a year when a president and vice president of the United States are to be chosen, a number of presidential electors equal to the number of senators and representatives to which this state is entitled in the Congress of the United States shall be elected at such general election.

-16.1-13-03.
-SECRETARY OF STATE TO GIVE NOTICE TO COUNTY AUDITOR OF OFFICERS TO BE ELECTED.)
-Not later than the tenth day of October in each general election year, the secretary of state shall direct and cause to be delivered to the county auditor of each county a notice specifying each officer to be chosen at the next general election.
+In a year when a president and vice president of the United States are to be chosen, a number of presidential electors equal to the number of senators and representatives to which this state is entitled in the Congress of the United States shall be elected at such general election. - 16.1-13-03.
+SECRETARY OF STATE TO GIVE NOTICE TO COUNTY AUDITOR OF OFFICERS TO BE ELECTED.
+Not later than sixty days prior to the date of election, the secretary of state shall direct and cause to be delivered to the county auditor of each county a notice specifying each officer to be chosen at the next general election.
 The publication of the sample ballot by the county auditor shall constitute the notice of the secretary of state in regard to the offices and candidates to be voted upon at the general election.